Khoa1309abc/SkyFox-Android/README.md

 # SkyFox for Android

-The all-new Waterfox for Android browser is based on [GeckoView](https://mozilla.github.io/geckoview/) and [Mozilla Android Components](https://mozac.org/).
+The all-new Skyfox for Android browser is based on [GeckoView](https://mozilla.github.io/geckoview/) and [Mozilla Android Components](https://mozac.org/).

 ## License